 The output of the VCO is also passed through an output divider before being sent to the PECL output driver.
-This output divider (N divider) is configured through either the serial or the parallel interfaces and can provide one of four division ratios (1, 2, 4 or 8).
+This output divider is configured through either the serial or the parallel interfaces and can provide one of four division ratios (1, 2, 4, or 8).
 This divider extends performance of the part while providing a 50% duty cycle.

-The output driver is driven differentially from the output divider and is capable of driving a pair of transmission lines terminated in 50Ω to V{CC} - 2.0.
-The positive reference for the output driver and the internal logic is separated from the power supply for the phase-locked loop to minimize noise induced jitter.
+The output driver is driven differentially from the output divider and is capable of driving a pair of transmission lines terminated in 50 Ω to V{CC} - 2.0.

 The configuration logic has two sections: serial and parallel.
-The parallel interface uses the values at the M[8:0] and N[1:0] inputs to configure the internal counters.
+The parallel interface uses the values at the M[6:0] and N[1:0] inputs to configure the internal counters.
 Normally, on system reset, the P_LOAD input is held LOW until sometime after power becomes valid.
-On the LOW-to-HIGH transition of P_LOAD , the parallel inputs are captured.
+On the LOW-to-HIGH transition of P_LOAD, the parallel inputs are captured.
 The parallel interface has priority over the serial interface.
-Internal pullup resistors are provided on the M[8:0] and N[1:0] inputs to reduce component count in the application of the chip.
+Internal pullup resistors are provided on the M[6:0] and N[1:0] inputs to reduce component count in the application of the chip.

-The serial interface centers on a fourteen bit shift register.
-The shift register shifts once per rising edge of the S_CLOCK input.
+The serial interface centers on a twelve bit shift register.
+The shift register shifts once per rising edge of the S CLOCK input.
 The serial input S_DATA must meet setup and hold timing as specified in the AC Characteristics section of this document.
-The configuration latches will capture the value of the shift register on the HIGH-to-LOW edge of the S_LOAD input.
+The configuration latches will capture the value of the shift register on the HIGH-to-LOW edge of the S LOAD input.
 See the programming section for more information.

-The TEST output reflects various internal node values, and is controlled by the T[2:0] bits in the serial data stream.
+The TEST output reflects various internal node values and is controlled by the T[2:0] bits in the serial data stream.
 See the programming section for more information.